esa/pagmo2/doc/sphinx/docs/cpp/island.rst

    :return: a reference to *os*.

-   :exception unspecified: any exception trown by the stream operators of fundamental types or by
+   :exception unspecified: any exception thrown by the stream operators of fundamental types or by
       the public interface of :cpp:class:`pagmo::island` and of all its members.

 .. cpp:namespace-pop::